amarasovic/chpc_dana_jordan/commands_dana_jordan.md

 ## Checking jobs

 You can check the queue by running: `squeue` (for everything on CHPC).
+To see only your jobs in the queue you can run `squeue -u <your unid>`.

-To log into the nodes where the job runs, you need to check the job ID (it will be in the output of the `squeue`), and then run:
+To log into the nodes where the job runs, you need to figure out the node on which  the job is running on (it will be in the output of the `squeue`),  shh to that node with

-`srun --jobid=jobID --pty /bin/bash -l`.
+`ssh <your unid>@node<number>`.

-If you want to see how GPU memory is utilized by running:
+Check how GPU memory is utilized by running:

 ```
 ml nvtop
 nvtop
 ```

+If no GPU memory is being used that's a problem.